DataBiosphere/duos-ui/docs/Authentication.md

 DUOS uses the [oidc-client-ts](https://github.com/authts/oidc-client-ts) library to facilitate user authentication through either Google or Microsoft.
-Once authenticated, the library provides DUOS with user claims information about the authenticated identity.
+Once authenticated, the library provides DUOS with user information about the authenticated identity and an access token that can be verified/validated in a proxy layer that sits in front of each service DUOS communicates with.

 DSP's tenant requests claims that are [configured here](https://github.com/broadinstitute/terraform-ap-deployments/blob/master/azure/b2c/policies/SignUpOrSignin.xml.tftpl).
 Once authenticated, the DUOS application will use the `oidc-client-ts` library to access an identity's `access_token` and make API calls using it.
 All downstream API servers are